+1. The Contracting States shall notify each other that the constitutional requirements for the entry into force of this Convention have been complied with.

+2. This Convention shall enter into force thirty days after the date of the later of the notifications referred to in paragraph 1 and its provisions shall have effect:

+(a) in Portugal:

+(i) in respect of taxes withheld at source, the fact giving rise to them appearing on or after the first day of January of the year next following the year in which this Convention enters into force;

+(ii) in respect of other taxes as to income arising in any fiscal year beginning on or after the first day of January in the year next following the year in which this Convention enters into force;

-- 1. The Contracting States shall notify each other, through diplomatic channels, that the legal requirements for the entry into force of this Convention have been complied with.
-This Convention shall enter into force thirty days after the date of the later of these notifications. - 2.
-The provisions of the Convention shall have effect in respect of taxes on income derived during any calendar year or accounting period, as the case may be, beginning on or after the first day of January immediately following the date on which the Convention enters into force.
+(b) in Malta, in respect of taxes which are levied for any year of assessment beginning on or after the first day of January in the second calendar year immediately following the year in which the Convention enters into force.